egordm/boosters/docs/backlogs/archive/01-linear-trees-comparison.md

 ### Story 6: Quality Improvements (If Needed)

-If booste-rs linear trees are significantly worse than LightGBM:
+If boosters linear trees are significantly worse than LightGBM:

 **Tasks:**